5 Serious Eats in Tarlac

-When your journey to the north becomes too exhaustive, make Tarlac your pit stop.
-Your mission is to find the best places to eat and recharge before you continue with your travel.
+When your journey to the north becomes too exhausting, or if you intend to buy a house and lot for sale in Tarlac, make these Tarlac eateries and restaurants your pit stops.
+Your mission is to find the best places to eat to recharge before you continue with your travel.
 Here are five worth-exploring dining places.

 1) Isdaan Floating Restaurant

-Isdaan is mostly known for its ‘Tacsiyapo!’
+Isdaan is most known for its 'Tacsiyapo!'
 Wall where you can vent your anger over a cheating ex-lover, annoying customer, or demanding boss.
 The restaurant is a favorite among the curious travelers perhaps because of the experience.
 The place itself is Thai-inspired – gigantic Buddhas and monkey statues are everywhere.
-The structures are made of bamboo from the pathways to the sheds.
+The structures, too, are made from bamboo from the pathways to the sheds.

 The staff is very accommodating.
-And, while waiting for your orders, you’ll be entertained by a serenade from a group of local singers.
+And, while waiting for your orders, be entertained by the locals.
+A group of singers will serenade you.
 At the center stage, another group will be doing ethnic and folk dances.
-You won’t feel that the 20-minute wait time is over.
+You won't feel that the 20-minute wait time is over.

 2) Victor's Barbecue and Lechon Manok

 A roadside grill house, Victor's is almost always teeming with both local and non-local patrons.
 Customers keep coming back to the place because of its Lechon Manok (roasted chicken) and sisig.

 It's not your typical sisig, however.
 Victor's version is fresh-off-the-grill.
 You choose which parts you want to be included in your sisig.
 The choices include pig's ears, cheeks, neck, and innards.
 After chopping the parts in bits, salt, pepper, garlic, onion, and calamansi will be put in.
 That's it!